medema-group/BiG-SCAPE/README.md

 between any given pair of BGCs:
 * The Jaccard index (J): The ratio between the distinct shared and distinct unshared domain types between two BGCs.
-* The DDS (Domain Duplicate Score): Measures the sequence similarity between the domains of both BGCs, for each type of domain.
+* The DSS (Domain Sequence Similarity score): Measures the sequence similarity between the domains of both BGCs, for each type of domain.
 When each BGC contains only one copy of a certain domain, the sequence similarity can be obtained directly, otherwise, the Hungarian algorithm is used to select the most similar Pfam domain sequences (`munkres.py`).
 A special weight can be also be given to marked domains annotated as "anchor domains" (`anchor_domains.txt`).
 * The Adjacency Index (AI): Estimates the similarity in terms of proximal domain content by calculating the ratio between the distinct shared and distinct unshared adjacent domains (without taking order into account)